Documentation

 Make sure you have Node.js (v18+) and Git installed.
 Then, run the following command to install Git-Pilot globally from npm:

-npm install -g @abhaydesu/git-pilot
+npm install -g @abhaydesu/git-pilotCommands

 git pilot commit

-) to generate a clear and descriptive commit message that follows the Conventional Commits specification.
+Analyzes your staged changes (git diff) to generate a clear and descriptive commit message that follows the Conventional Commits specification.
 This is perfect for maintaining a clean history and auto-generating changelogs.

-git pilot commit "your intent here"
+git pilot commit "your intent here"Example:

-git pilot commit "add user authentication"
+git pilot commit "add user authentication"git pilot run

 Translates a plain English request into the precise Git command.
 Stop searching Stack Overflow and just ask the AI.
 The suggested command is always displayed for confirmation before execution.

-git pilot run "your request in plain english"
+git pilot run "your request in plain english"Examples:

 git pilot run "squash the last 3 commits into one"